 - Clapboard or cedar shake roof and side shingles left unpainted to weather in the elements as seen in original Cape Cod cottages

-- Painted white exteriors and black shutters became a classic color combination starting with the Cape Cod revival of the mid-20th century, but today other color combinations are common
+- Cape Cod style exteriors were painted white with black shutters, which became a classic color combination starting with the revival of the mid-20th century, but today other color combinations are common

 Interesting Facts About Cape Cod Architecture

-During the Colonial Revival of the mid-20th century, Boston architect Royal Barry Wills helped popularize modernized Cape Cod houses for the middle class by building in amenities like bathrooms, kitchens and garages.
+- During the Colonial Revival of the mid-20th century, Boston architect Royal Barry Wills helped popularize modernized Cape Cod houses for the middle class by adding amenities like bathrooms, kitchens, and garages.